Alchus/scout-stuff/04-First-Class.md

 ```

 ```
 6e	With a helper and a practice victim, show a line rescue both as tender and rescuer.
-(The practice victim should be approximately 30 feet from shore in deep water.)5
+(The practice victim should be approximately 30 feet from shore in deep water.)
 ```

 ##	FIRST AID AND EMERGENCY PREPAREDNESS